Dylan Moore Player Props: Mariners vs. Orioles

-The Seattle Mariners, including Dylan Moore (.483 on-base percentage in past 10 games, 164 points above season-long percentage), take on starter Kyle Gibson and the Baltimore Orioles at T-Mobile Park, Friday at 10:10 PM ET.
+The Seattle Mariners, including Dylan Moore (.483 on-base percentage in past 10 games, 164 points above season-long percentage), take on starter Cole Irvin and the Baltimore Orioles at T-Mobile Park, Saturday at 9:40 PM ET.

-He reached base in his only plate appearance in his last appearance against the Padres.
+In his previous game, he reached base in his only plate appearance against the Padres.

 Dylan Moore Game Info & Props vs. the Orioles